qrvey/partner-portal/docs/ui-docs/datasets/transformations.md

 ## The Transformation Panel
 Each transformation function has its own set of rules and behaviors that need to be configured before it can be applied.
 When a function is dragged onto the workspace from the list, a panel is presented that contains these configurations.
 While each function may have different configuration options, most have common parts that are described in this section.
-Each of the available functions are discussed in more detail in the <a href="#available-transformation-functions">Available Transformation Functions</a> section.
+Each of the available functions is discussed in more detail in the <a href="#available-transformation-functions">Available Transformation Functions</a> section.

 ![transformations](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/datasets/Transformations/transformation4.png#thumbnail)